Troubleshooting

 internal_url: URL

-Replacing URL with the address you use to access your Home Assistant instance.
-The values of internal_url and external_url can be the same and should be the same as you have for url: in the http: of configuration.yaml.
+with the address you use to access your Home Assistant instance.
+The values of internal_url

 When you have saved these changes, restart Home Assisant and, after Home Assistant has finished restarting, reopen the the app.

-iOS If you don't see the service call on iOS, check the notification settings within the app (swipe right to bring up the sidebar, then tap "Settings", and then tap "Companion App", then "Notifications").
+If you don't see the action on iOS, check the notification settings within the app (swipe right to bring up the sidebar, then tap "Settings", and then tap "Companion App", then "Notifications").
 If the "Push ID" box is empty, tap the Reset button below it.

-Android If you still don't see the service call on Android follow the steps to start fresh.
+If you still don't see the action on Android follow the steps to start fresh.

 {"message": "Hello World"}